TedHusted/awake/awake.md/awake.md

 “OASA is constantly balancing innovation with oversight,” Joanna does say.
 “We want to foster breakthroughs, but we also need to ensure technology doesn’t outpace our ability to manage it responsibly.

-“My focus is inter-agency, cross-domain analysis with topics such as healthcare efficacy, environmental monitoring, and investigating UAP sightings.
+“My focus is inter-agency, cross-domain analysis around topics such as healthcare efficacy, environmental monitoring, and investigating UAP sightings.
 We use Cognitive AI to improve problem solving, decision making, and communication.”
 Joanne feels like a brochure.

-“We do have a number of UAP true believers in the Pulse community,” offered Ravi.
+“We do have UAP true believers in the Pulse community,” offered Ravi.

 “For myself, I try to maintain a clinical distance,” says Joanna, tilting her head.
 “I also have a mandate to search for artificial sapience.“